Tennessee QB Brian Maurer leaves game with No. 1 Alabama

 TUSCALOOSA, Ala.
-(AP) — Tennessee quarterback Brian Maurer left the game after absorbing a hit late in the first quarter against No. 1 Alabama.
+(AP) — Tennessee quarterback Brian Maurer left the game against No. 1 Alabama with a concussion.

+Maurer was hurt after absorbing a hit late in the first quarter Saturday.
+It was the second straight game he’s left with a concussion.

-Maurer stayed on the ground for a while after a hit by Crimson Tide middle linebacker Shane Lee Saturday night.
-Tennessee radio reported that he was out for the rest of the game.
-There was no immediate word on the nature of the injury.
+Maurer stayed on the ground for a while after a hit by Crimson Tide middle linebacker Shane Lee.

 A targeting call was overturned upon review on the play.